nhsconnect/prm-practice-migration-staging/guide/07-go-live.md

 ### Switch links back on and notify 3rd parties

-Now your new solution is up and running you can contact all the connecting solutions and community services that the system/solution or the practice works with, to switch services back on, for example:
+Now your new system is up and running you can contact all the connecting solutions and community services that the system/solution or the practice works with, to switch services back on, for example:

 * Third party software/solution suppliers, for example DocMan or Apollo Scan for document scanning and management.